Scior/Linna/README.md

 tail -F /tmp/sample.log | perl utils/highlight.pl
 ```

-will show the log like the sample on the top.
+will show the log like the sample going on the top.

 ## Sample